jdjkelly/fhir-north-2021/README.md

 * Presented in pre-recorded format on Wed Oct 13, 2021.
 * [Slides available for download](https://github.com/jdjkelly/fhir-north-2021/files/7340389/SESAI3UWFHQW036EU_Building.on.FHIR.in.TypeScript.pdf)

+Thanks to Brian Kaney and Gino Canessa for their work on making this possible.

 # Building on FHIR with TypeScript